Security Features of HiveMQ

 OCSP stapling

-The Online Certificate Status Protocol (OCSP) allows an OCSP responder to determine the revocation status of an SSL certificate.
-OCSP is frequently used as an alternative to certificate revocation lists (CRL) because OCSP contains less information than a classic CRL and requires less network traffic.
-The smaller amount of data that needs to be parsed enables more lightweight clients.
+The Online Certificate Status Protocol (OCSP) determines the revocation status of an SSL certificate.
+OCSP is frequently used as an alternative to Certificate Revocation Lists (CRL) because OCSP contains less information and requires less network traffic.
+The smaller data payload enables more lightweight clients.

-In client-driven OCSP, each client requests status information directly from the OCSP responder and requires a response for every certificate to be checked.
-When many clients use client-driven OCSP, the large number of requests to the OCSP responder can cause the OCSP responder to become a performance bottleneck.
+In client-driven OCSP, each client requests certificate status directly from the OCSP responder.
+When many clients use client-driven OCSP, the volume of requests can cause the OCSP responder to become a performance bottleneck.

 OCSP-without-stapling